When it comes to gentle discipline, setting limits and following through on logical consequences is important.

 However, sometimes it’s easy to set limits in the moment and have difficulty following through later.
 You may often find yourself giving a strong consequence to get a child to behave, and then forget about it later or realize it’s not enforceable.

 Maybe at one time you’ve declared, “Stop that right now, or you’re not going to the birthday party today!” while really having no intention of canceling plans.

 Or perhaps after a bout of backtalk and rude comments from your child, you proclaimed, “No TV or video games or a week!”
 Yet he somehow ended up back on the screens a day later.

 Many parents use the upcoming gift-giving occasions as potential consequences to hold over their children’s heads as a way of inciting appropriate behavior.
 It’s a common occurrence in the holiday season for a stressed-out parent to threaten to “tell Santa not to come” during a heated moment of a child’s inappropriate behavior.

 You may be able to think of all kinds of consequences with which to pressure your kids to behave, but think twice before you threaten just anything.

-How To Set Logical Consequences
+How To Set Logical Consequences: Examples

 Although it may be easy to set a limit and attach a consequence—especially when you’re stressed or feeling emotional—it’s much harder to actually follow through with those consequences.
 Sometimes the consequence you tossed out is one you can’t enforce or is easily forgotten, while other times you just don’t want to be the “bad guy” in carrying it out or have to deal with the emotional turmoil that is sure to come.

 When your temper flares because of your child’s behavior, the part of your brain that processes logic and reasoning is not communicating effectively with the part of the brain that regulates emotion.
 The emotions are intense, and you’re not able to access the logical, problem-solving part of your brain.

 When you try to discipline with a flipped lid, you’re not only more likely to be hurtful than helpful… you’re also more likely to issue consequences that you won’t enforce.
 This sends a message to children that you don’t mean what you say, and that the limits you set aren’t important.
 When your child’s behavior gets under your skin, take a few moments to calm down and collect yourself so you can maintain access to your “logical” brain.